webcodesk/wcd-empty-pwa/README.md

-# wcd-empty-pwa
+# Starter project for PWA

-Starter project for PWA
+Use this project as a starting point of the Web application (PWA).